 If there’s one look that totally represents Covid-era lifestyle, it’s the tie dye sweatsuit.
-With so many of us staying home these past ten months (omg, has it really been that long?!), comfort is key–so what better way than to add a little personality to our sweatshirt and sweatpants uniform than with some joyful tie dye?!
+With so many of us staying home these past ten months (omg, has it really been that long?!), comfort is key–so what better way than to add a little personality to our sweatshirt and sweatpants uniform than learning how to tie dye hoodie sweatshirt & sweatpants?!

 Hooded sweatshirts & sweatpants are oddly-shaped items to tie dye, so we get lots of questions about the best approaches to get great results.
 We here at TNTP have done our fair share of experimenting (both on our own and for workshops!), so we definitely have a few tricks up our multi-colored sleeves!